 READ: MATTHEW 2:1-8, 16-18; LUKE 4:16-21 (CLICK ON VERSES TO READ)

 I love Christmas.
 I always have.
 This year however, I am keenly aware of how painful holidays are for those whose lives have been upended by disease, disaster or death.
-From the fires here in San Diego, to hurricanes and earthquakes across the globe, to the manifold pain of fractured relationships, or lost loved ones, or childhood trauma, many are suffering deeply as we celebrate Christmas.
+From the fires here in California and beyond, to hurricanes and earthquakes across the globe, to the manifold pain of fractured relationships, or lost loved ones, or childhood trauma, many are suffering deeply as we celebrate Christmas.
 I walk the halls of a facility where my brother must currently call home due to a stroke, and see the loneliness and hurt on weathered faces.
 For many, the holidays can feel less like a time of celebration and more like an opening of painful wounds.
 Truth be told, Christmas, as wonderful as it is, so easily amplifies our brokenness.
 At times, it may even bring out the worst in us.

 Perhaps this was the case for Herod the great, who was so threatened when magi from the East showed up looking for a would-be king, that he determined to have all baby boys in the region killed.
 What might have produced such brokenness in one of the most powerful men in the country?
 It may well have begun in childhood wounds that were never healed.
 With a Jewish father and Arab mother, Herod fit in nowhere, and was likely bullied by peers on either side as he grew up.
 Then he watched as his older brother became the favored one in the family, and was given the coveted Jerusalem to rule, while Herod was left with that of Galilee.